-Journalists across the country ask for Marcia Mantell’s insights about a wide-range of retirement topics.
-Read the latest…
+Journalists, writers, and podcasters across the country ask for Marcia Mantell’s insights about a wide-range of retirement topics.
+Read or listen to the latest…

 Journalists Turn to Marcia

 Having in-depth knowledge about a topic as complex as retirement is one thing.
 Being able to translate those complexities into meaningful language for non-financial folks is something else.
 Marcia is well-known for bringing dry, jargon-laden, technical retirement language into everyday life.
 That’s why reporters seek her out.
 And, popular publications ask her to write guest columns.
 Not to mention podcasters love her lively interview style.

 She’s also a respected source among journalists who focus on delivering important information and trends to financial advisors and the retirement industry.

 From Jean Chatzky’s HerMoney to Matt Halloran’s Top Advisor Marketing, Marcia is talking retirement.
 Take a listen in on the latest podcasts where Marcia is a guest.
 Check out the full list in Marcia’s Podcast Library.

 Marcia’s been a contributing writer to Life/Health Advisor Magazine since 2018.
 She offers Financial Advisors insights, practice management tips, and new ideas for helping their clients successfully navigate the challenges of retirement.
 From dealing with Baby Boomers perspectives to understanding Social Security and Medicare, her articles are well-received and often the lead story.
 Check out What’s Marcia Talking About?

 ThinkAdvisor – Marcia Mantell: Social Security, Medicare and What Advisors Need to Know by Ginger Szala, November 17, 2021

 InvestmentNews – 5 important Social Security issues for women by Athene, November 4, 2021